-- i.
-The rule of law forms an assumption of the Constitution, "upon which its efficacy depends". - ii.
-Therefore, "any law that conflicts with or is abhorrent to the rule of law will be unconstitutional and invalid". - iii.
-Even on a "thin" conception of the rule of law, its content includes notions that the law must be accessible, intelligible, clear, predictable and ascertainable by the citizen. - iv.
-Section 74AAA offends these aspects of the rule of law because, by purporting to "change the basis upon which parole is to be granted" in circumstances where the Board's jurisdiction has been "enlivened, engaged and exercised" in accordance with the law as previously in force, it "removes or interferes with the jurisdiction of the Board", and is therefore invalid. - 8.
-South Australia directs its submissions in support of the validity of s 74AAA to refutation of the second of these propositions.
-South Australia submits: - i.
-The abstract nature and ill-defined (and disputed) content of "the rule of law" identify it as a concept ill-suited to operating as a directly enforceable criterion of legal validity. - In any event, Australia's Constitution itself both in manifesting the very notion of constitutionalism, and by giving form and content to that constitutionalism in the way that it does simultaneously implements certain features of the rule of law, whilst denying it legitimacy as an extraneous, freestanding enforceable limit on legislative power. - iii.
+- 6. As to the third alleged basis for invalidity, the plaintiff's contention comprises four essential components: - a.
+The rule of law forms an assumption of the Constitution, "upon which the Constitution depends for its efficacy". - b.
+Therefore, "any law that conflicts with or is abhorrent to the rule of law will be unconstitutional and invalid". - c.
+Even on a "thin" conception of the rule of law, its content includes notions that the law must be accessible, intelligible, clear, predictable and ascertainable by the citizen. - d.
+Sections 74AB and 74AAA offend these aspects of the rule of law because "those provisions single out the Plaintiff.... and place him outside the general operation of the otherwise operative sentencing law as it was applied by the Supreme Court in the Plaintiff's matter without a "rational and relevant basis for the discriminatory treatment" and certainly not a rational and relevant basis justifying the 'extraordinary degree of disproportionality' of that discriminatory treatment." - 7.
+South Australia directs its submissions in support of the validity of ss 74AB and 74AAA to refutation of the second of these propositions.
+South Australia submits: - a.
+The abstract nature and ill-defined (and disputed) content of "the rule of law" identify it as a concept ill-suited to operating as a directly enforceable criterion of legal validity. - b.
+In any event, Australia's Constitution itself both in manifesting the very notion of constitutionalism, and by giving form and content to that constitutionalism in the way that it does simultaneously implements certain features of the rule of law, whilst denying it legitimacy as an extraneous, freestanding enforceable limit on legislative power. - c.
 Any limitation on legislative power is sourced in the text and structure of the Constitution.
-For the judicial branch to invalidate governmental action on a basis extraneous to this would itself offend those aspects of the rule of law that are implemented in Australia. - Further, and in any event, s 74AAA is a valid enactment of the Victorian Parliament for the reasons given by the defendant. - PS at [62].
+For the judicial branch to invalidate governmental action on a basis extraneous to this would itself offend those aspects of the rule of law that are implemented in Australia.